Scaling for Change: The Challenge of Pivoting a Large International Project

 To date the impact has been:

-- IBP has brought together diverse groups of civil society organizations, fostering dialogue, trust and connection between the groups, and introducing them to budget analysis and advocacy.
-For the first time, these groups are collectively thinking about advocacy strategies to address transparency, participation and accountability challenges in their countries.
+- IBP has brought together diverse groups of civil society organizations, fostering dialogue, trust, and connection between the groups, and introducing them to budget analysis and advocacy.
+For the first time, these groups are collectively thinking about advocacy strategies to address transparency, participation, and accountability challenges in their countries.

-- IBP has documented significant improvements in open budgeting practices and identified areas for future reform; it has – together with civil society partners – engaged in robust dialogue with governments about specific steps they can take to further improve practices.
+- IBP has documented significant improvements in open budgeting practices and identified areas for future reform.
+It has – together with civil society partners – engaged in robust dialogue with governments about specific steps they can take to further improve practices.